tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 Instructional staff should circulate the classroom during this activity, monitoring students to ensure that everyone can successfully open JupyterLab.

-Take some additional time here if necessary, as students will not be able to participate in the upcoming coding activities if this activity is not completed successfully.
+Take some additional time here if necessary as students may need to familiarize themselves with the layout of JupyterLab.
+Students will not be able to participate in the upcoming coding activities if this activity is not completed successfully.

 - - -